Preventive, Wound, and Palliative Care for Homeless Patients

 CE Course Description

-Homeless health care clinicians often interact with patients who have acute and urgent needs that take priority over general preventive measures.
-This CE course addresses screenings that are relevant for populations of people experiencing homelessness, the different kinds of programs that can help expand access to preventive health care services, how to facilitate improved wound care for the homeless population, and issues and challenges that health care providers confront while providing palliative care to patients experiencing homelessness.
+Health care clinicians often interact with homeless patients who have acute and urgent needs that take priority over general preventive measures.
+This CE course addresses screening methods relevant to populations experiencing homelessness, various programs that can help expand access to preventive health care services, how to facilitate improved wound care for the homeless population, and issues and challenges that health care providers confront while providing palliative care to patients experiencing homelessness.

 CE Course Objectives

 1. Distinguish between primary, secondary, and tertiary preventive care.